 Given the importance of sex in a relationship, it is only natural to wonder if inadequacies on the intimacy front can take a toll on a couple’s equation.
 Does going from lots of sex at the beginning to virtually being a sexless couple mean your relationship is doomed?
 Or is diminishing sexual frequency the normal course?

-We spoke to Dr Rajan Bhonsle, consultant in sexual medicine and counselor, to understand the effects of lack of sex in a relationship.
+We spoke to Dr. Rajan Bhonsle, consultant in sexual medicine and counselor, to understand the effects of lack of sex in a relationship.

 “There is no denying the importance of sex in a relationship.
 But should you have sex every day?
-Is that frequency of sex the only measure of a healthy sex life?
+Is the frequency of sex the only measure of healthy sex life?
 The answer is no. The quality of an intimate relationship between two partners is not something that can be generalized, neither based on gender nor age,” he says.

 Impact of lack of sex on a relationship is contextual

-According to Dr Bhonsle, to understand the effects of lack of sex in a relationship, you need to factor in the specific circumstance of the couple.
+According to Dr Rajan, to understand the effects of lack of sex in a relationship, you need to factor in the specific circumstance of the couple.
 “If a couple has been married or together for 30 or 40 years and enjoyed a good sex life for the first decade or two, then a decline in sex drive doesn’t hamper the relationship.

 “In such cases, typically the decline in frequency can be brought on by factors such as age, reduced libido, or menopause and perimenopause phase in women.
-There is an understanding and acceptance of the fact that this is biological change is inevitable.
+There is an understanding and acceptance of the fact that this biological change is inevitable.

 “On the other hand, if the couple is still in their prime and the quality of their sex life is poor owing to relationship issues such as anger, resentment or passive-aggressive dynamics, that’s when the negative effects of lack of sex in a relationship begin to manifest.
 When you’re in a committed relationship, having sex but no love rarely works.
 One is linked to the other.

 “Then, there is the third scenario – one of mismatched sex drives, where one partner may be entertaining thought of should you have sex every day and the other just may not feel any arousal.
-Here too, disconcerting effects of lack of sex in a relationship become apparent,” Dr Bhonsle says.
+Here too, disconcerting effects of lack of sex in a relationship become apparent,” Dr Rajan says.

 When most people understand the importance of sex in a relationship, why do these issues arise?
 And what can be done to handle them effectively?
-Dr Bhonsle says that it all boils down to communication between partners.
+Dr Rajan says that it all boils down to communication between partners.

 Sex, more specifically expressing sexual needs and desires, can be a touchy topic.
 Particularly, when a couple lacks sexual harmony.
 That impedes conversations about desires and expectations, often causing solvable problems to snowball into colossal issues.

+For the maintenance of a relationship, sex is invariably important, or at least communication about it.
 Here is how communication – or lack thereof – impacts a couple’s ability to deal with the effects of lack of sex in a relationship:

 When couples don’t communicate about lack of sex